Codecademy/docs/content/php/concepts/date-functions/terms/getdate/getdate.md

 ---
-Title: 'getdate()'
+Title: "getdate()"
-Description: 'Returns an array representing the current date or a Unix timestamp.'
+Description: "Returns an array representing the current date or a Unix timestamp."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Date'
+  - "Date"
-  - 'Time'
+  - "Time"
 CatalogContent:
-  - 'learn-php'
+  - "learn-php"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `getdate()` function returns an array representing information about the current date or a Unix timestamp.